betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    for instruction on submitting a PR @rinkug found.
-1. We need to use *symbolic constants* here in this workflow document for actual people (e.g. **EB Member** for an editorial board) and maintain a list of the *values* of those constants (e.g. who currently comprises the editorial board) elsewhere. member
+1. We need to use *symbolic constants* here in this workflow document for actual people (e.g. **EB Member** for an editorial board) and maintain a list of the *values* of those constants (e.g. who currently comprises the editorial board) elsewhere.
+In this way, the workflow doesn't change when staffing changes. member